-Polycystic Ovarian Syndrome (PCOS) is a condition where cysts form on your ovaries.
+Polycystic Ovarian Syndrome (PCOS) is a hormonal condition where the function of your ovaries is impacted， sometimes by the formation of cysts.
 Sufferers also tend to have high levels of male hormones (testosterone), difficulty ovulating, and other problems with metabolism.
 Many patients will suffer infertility, which drugs like clomiphene will fail to stimulate.
 This means they cannot fall pregnant naturally, and IVF will not work.

 PCOS has become very common, affecting 5–10% of women in Australia of reproductive age (12–45).
 Polycystic ovaries were found in 20–25% of women in surveys in the United Kingdom and New Zealand.